Miguel Ángel Brau: Coventry City

 Brau moved abroad for the first time in his career on 19 June 2025, after agreeing to a four-year contract with EFL Championship club Coventry City.

+Loan to Académico de Viseu

+On 28 August 2026, Beau joined Portuguese Primeira Liga club Académico de Viseu on a season-long loan.

 Personal life

 Brau's father, also named Miguel Ángel, was also a footballer.
-A centre-back, he played in the top tier with Albacete Balompié and in Segunda División with Atlético Madrid B.
+A centre-back, he played in the top tier with Albacete and in the Segunda División with Atlético Madrid B.